Set 9 · Study 1 / 5

 someone who has an illness and is getting medical treatment

-The patients must avoid direct sunlight and bright indoor light for at least 6 weeks following the treatment.
+The patients must avoid bright sunlight for at least six weeks after the treatment.

 Synonyms: sick person, sufferer